Skip to content

 Slice.computeDataSize

-Gas-expensive Available since Tact 1.6 (not released yet)
+Gas-expensive Available since Tact 1.6

 extends fun computeDataSize(self: Slice, maxCells: Int): DataSize;

-Extension function for the Slice.
+Extension function for the Slice type.

 The results are packed into a DataSize Struct consisting of: